by Josh Greenberger

 In addition to utilizing scanning devices at airports, the TSA is now enlisting the help of “behavior detection officers.”
 No, they’re not cops who make sure you don’t slouch in your seat or eat with the wrong spoon or fork.
 They’re officers trained in an interesting discipline that reads facial expressions to identify people with ill intentions.

 Much has been said and done about the things that went wrong on 9/11.
 What’s been under-reported, though, are the things that went right.
-Landing thousands of planes in record-time without incident and with minimum panic in the U.S., and the many accounts of selflessness and benevolence at Ground Zero, were inspiring scenarios mimicked in many parts of the globe.
-Some of the tales of magnanimity have been given little attention.
+Landing thousands of planes in record-time without incident and with minimum panic, and the many accounts of selflessness and benevolence at Ground Zero, were inspiring scenarios mimicked in many parts of the globe.

-The events of 9/11 may have been tragic.
+The events of 9/11 were tragic.
 But from those ashes came many inspiring accounts of magnanimous humanitarianism, which should serve to give more meaning to the lives lost.

 Are we safer today than we were before 9/11?
 The fact that six years have gone by without a recurrence, says we are.
 But terrorists sometimes seem to evolve commensurate with safeguards intended to thwart their efforts.
 Vigilance is probably our best bet.
 And praying more than they do, just may do the rest.